+It can be difficult to fully understand how reverse mortgages work—but that’s why Premier Reverse Mortgage exists.
 The term reverse mortgage is used most often for the Home Equity Conversion Mortgage (HECM), which is the Federal Housing Administration (FHA) reverse mortgage.
-There are proprietary reverse mortgages available, but they are quite rare these days.
+There are proprietary reverse mortgages available, and they are increasing in popularity for higher valued homes.
 As the HECM is a federally insured reverse mortgage, it is a non-recourse program.

 So, what is the difference between a reverse mortgage and a home equity line of credit (HELOC)?
 A reverse mortgage is a loan that uses a home as collateral and does not require a monthly principal or interest payment.
 As long as the reverse mortgage loan is outstanding, you own your home.